Click a heading below to show the questions in that category, then click a question to jump to the answer:

 www.SPHS72.com - Web site Administrator

 Answer: In a variety of ways.
-Your site comes with numerous communication tools such as built in email, message forums, interactive Announcement Board, Classmate Profile subscriptions with email alerts, Classmate Profiles, Classmate comment areas, ability to see who is using the site while you are, ability to plug in the Live Classmate chat system of your choice, deceased Classmate comments areas, and much more.
+Your site comes with numerous communication tools such as built in email, interactive Announcement Board, Classmate Profile subscriptions (Notify Me) with email alerts, Classmate Profiles, Classmate comment areas, ability to see who is using the site while you are, Live Chat, deceased Classmate comments areas, and much more.
+The "What's New" page also serves as an interactive hub of communication for all sections of the web site.

 system better.
 Where can I send it?